Showing posts with label RT wisdoms. Show all posts

 Everything RTs need to know about pneumonia

-Normally, a person's lungs are sterile, or completely free of bacteria, viruses, fungi, or any other little particles that might cause harm to them.
+Normally, a person's lungs are sterile (or so we thought before I wrote this post), or completely free of bacteria, viruses, fungi, or any other little particles that might cause harm to them.
 However, on occasion, something might make it's way into the lungs and cause what is commonly known as pneumonia.

-According to mayoclinic.com, that 5% comes to about 60,000 Americans who die of pneumonia in any given year, most of these patients were compromised in one way or another, be it that they were elderly or had some desease such as cancer, COPD or other chronic illness.
-And I didn't know this before now, but pneumonia is also the leading cause of death in children.
+It's the sixth leading cause of death in the United States." according to mayoclinic.com, that 5% comes to about 60,000 Americans who die of pneumonia in any given year, most of these patients were compromised in one way or another, be it that they were elderly or had some disease such as cancer, COPD or other chronic illness.
+It's also the leading cause of death in children.

 • Crackles isolated to one lobe is usually bacterial